 The risks identified may change to reflect any significant findings or subsequent issues we identify during the audit.
 We will provide an update to the Joint Committee if our assessment changes significantly during the audit process.

-1. Risk of fraud in income expenditure recognition, including through management override of control
+1. Risk of fraud in revenue and expenditure recognition